 My professional relationship with Yvonne began when she took on an ambitious project.
 British Airways had asked her to coach a large number of people who were to be ‘Global Ambassadors’ for a new range of tailfins for their fleet.
 To handle a group of this size, Yvonne decided she needed to assemble a team of tutors to work under her leadership.
 I was among those called up.
 We were a small team of young women, who each had some combined experience of teaching, theatre and voice development.
 We would go on to become the core of Yvonne’s Voicecraft team.
 I was the only one who had never before taught anybody anything.
 I took to it from the first moment.
 It felt natural to engage with what the person in front of me wanted to say, and for us to feel our way together towards how to say it better.

 For my part, as my confidence increased, I wanted to shrug off the control of my mentor.
 I had new ideas I wanted to try out, and the skills to implement them.
 There were many legitimate opportunities that I picked up.
-I was invited by the Professor of Strategy at London Business School to lead some presentation skills workshops for MBA students at a business school at Cyprus where he had ties.
+Then I was invited by a professor at London Business School to lead some presentation skills workshops for MBA students at a business school at Cyprus where he had ties.
 I didn’t think twice before saying yes.
 The money was good, it was on a sunny island, and it would be my own show.
 When I mentioned my new job to Yvonne, I was amazed by her reaction.
+Yes, she gave me a telling off for my casual disloyalty, but it was her vulnerability that shocked me more.
 She was hurt.
-Yes, she gave me a telling off for my casual disloyalty, but it was her vulnerability that shocked me more.
 In the thrill of being recognised for my ability, I’d forgotten a crucial thing.
 London Business School was Yvonne’s client and I had only come to the Professor’s attention because Yvonne had put me in his sights.
-Yvonne was equally furious with the Professor.
-In fact, she made excuses for me.
+Yvonne was furious with the Professor.
+She made excuses for me.
 I was a naïve girl, but he should have known better than to make the arrangements for my engagement behind her back.
+In reality, the fault was all mine.
 She didn’t prevent me taking up the booking but my cockiness was somewhat subdued.
 This was when I learned the code of honour between consultants: if you are approached by an associate’s client, you tell your associate, and cut them in on the deal before agreeing to anything.
 To behave otherwise is stealing from under their noses.
 There is other protocol to remember: don’t use their material – support notes, articles, training design formats – for your purposes without asking, and don’t forget to credit them for any contribution they’ve made to your project.
 However, there’s always a first time for discovering the blindingly obvious.
 How to conduct yourself in business is something that you have to pick up as you go along, sometimes with embarrassing consequences.
 The unexpected or the difficult will always rear up in your path.
 You learn a balance between taking the initiative and taking advice from a mentor.
 I find that since I’ve grown up, our relationship has shifted.
 Yvonne controls less, and I rebel less.
 I defer to her less frequently but with much more ease and gratitude when I do.

 Always an appreciative guest at my table, Yvonne used to relish a tasty dinner before chemotherapy robbed her of her appetite.
 She believes that as an only child – which I am too, incidentally – she is particularly adept at stretching her antennae out into to the world.
 “We are sensory creatures,” she often tells me.
 “Your senses, including taste, are your means of connection.”
 Both Yvonne’s sons were professionally involved with fine dining.
 Nick was a Michelin-starred chef and Adrian (A.A.
 Gill) was a food critic for the Sunday Times.
 So, it seems apt to describe her teaching philosophy as a family recipe that she has passed on to us in the next generation.
 Even as I aim to reproduce it faithfully, I know that it will never be identical.
 I can carry off a close likeness, I hope, although tweaked and twisted by my own personality, as dishes tend to be by cooks further down the line.
 So here is my take on the essential ingredients for teaching creative communication.